peihao2/5001-Final-Project/README.md

 ## Description
 General overview of the project, what you did, why you did it, etc.

+For this project, I created a text-based adventure game based on Python.
+I like to watch movies and TV shows in the detective-solving genre, and I also like to study the process of detectives solving cases through various details and props.
+As a kid, I used to play some text-based adventure games.
+These games don't have vivid graphics, but you can feel the tension and the interesting flow of the game through text descriptions.
+Now I want to create a simple text-based adventure game using the coding knowledge I've learned this semester.

 ## Key Features
 Highlight some key features of this project that you want to show off/talk about/focus on.